 - To make a day ahead of time: After baking for 20 minutes, don’t add the remaining crispy onions.
 Instead allow to cool down a bit, cover and refrigerate.
 When ready to use, uncover and bake for 10 minutes at 350° F. Stir and top with remaining onions.
 Bake until thoroughly heated and onions are golden brown.

 - If you’d like to use a different milk, be sure it is one that is thicker in consistency rather than thinner such as soy milk or coconut milk beverage rather than a thin type such as almond milk.
 Note that canned coconut milk may make the sauce too thick if using regular but might work if using light, although I have not tested it.

 - To make this soy-free, be sure to use a soy-free vegan butter and substitute coconut aminos for the tamari.

 - This recipe is nut-free as written.
 To keep it nut-free, ensure you are using a nut-free vegan butter and nut-free plant-based milk.

 Storing and reheating

-Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Store leftover green bean casserole in an airtight container in the refrigerator for up to 3 days.
 Note that the onion topping will get mushy in the refrigerator.

 To reheat, place in an oven-safe dish and bake at 350° until warmed throughout and topping starts to crisp up.